mrcook/gutenberg_rdf/README.md

-# GutenbergRdf
+# Gutenberg RDF

-Read and parse a Project Gutenberg book RDF file and provide a nice API for use in any Ruby project.
+Gutenberg RDF is a Ruby wrapper for the Project Gutenberg RDF catalog book files, providing a nice API to all the metadata contained within.

+## Requirements

+*  Ruby 2.0 - this is so we get UTF-8 by default
+*  Nokogiri - for parsing the RDF

 ## Installation